DRez85/DRez85.github.io/docs/block-diagram/index.md

 ## Changes Made From Feedback

-In Regards to feedback from the first verion of the block diagram there were a few things that I changed.
+In regards to feedback from the first verion of the block diagram there were a few things that I changed.
 I added the correspoding pin that each component was connected to.
-IN addition, Labels were added for digital, digital parallel and voltage.
+In addition, Labels were added for digital, digital parallel and voltage.

 ![Motor_Block_Diagram_V2](https://github.com/user-attachments/assets/3ab39ad4-fbec-4805-aaf1-7ccc7b0ebc53)